 New students beginning mid-year will start lessons at the beginning of a month.
-If a student withdraws from lessons part way through the month, there will be no refunds for any unused lessons already paid for that month, but they are welcome to continue their lessons until the end of the month.
+If a student withdraws from lessons part way through the month, there will be no refunds any portion of that month already paid for, but they are welcome to continue their lessons until the end of the month.

 Pay-as-you-go occasional lessons and trial lessons are available at a rate of $30 per half hour and based on teacher availability.

 LATE PAYMENT POLICY:

 Lesson fees are billed in advance of each month.
 Invoices will automatically be sent by email a few days before the start of a new month.
-Payment for the upcoming month is due by the 1st day of that month (i.e. fees for March are due March 1st, etc.).
+Payment for the upcoming month is due by the 1st day of that month (i.e. fees for March are due March 1st).
 If payment is not received, an automatic invoice reminder will be generated on the 8th.
 If no payment is received by the 15th of the month, an auto-generated late payment fee of $10 will be added to the following month's invoice.
 To avoid any late fees, a handy option is to set up a recurring e-transfer for the 1st of each month.

 These policies are in accordance with the Ontario Registered Music Teachers' Association policies, and as an ORMTA member, I am required to adhere to.
 However, if you need a permanent lesson day/time change because your current time slot is no longer working for you, please don't hesitate to let me know.
 I will do my very best to find a spot that works better for you for future lessons.
 Thank you in advance for your understanding.